arstraus/lineup/README.md

 ## How to Use

+### Navigation
+- Use the sidebar on the left to navigate between different sections of the app
+- The "App Status" indicator in the sidebar shows what data is currently loaded

 ### Team Roster
 - Upload a CSV with player information
 - Download a template to help you create your roster